Definition of puberty

 Delayed puberty – belated sexual maturity

 The counterpart to precocious puberty is the delayed puberty, in which the onset of puberty is later than usual.
-This means that there is either no onset of development of secondary sexual characteristics until 14th year of life or no menarche until 16th year of life.
+This means that there is either no onset of the development of secondary sexual characteristics until the 14th year of life or no menarche until the 16th year of life.

 Etiology of Delayed Puberty

 The most common reason for delayed puberty is hypergonadotropic hypogonadism with primary ovarian insufficiency.
 Due to lacking secretion of sex hormones, sexual maturing fails to appear.
 One possible reason for this might be Ulrich-Turner syndrome.